Curriculum: Let them play, watch them learn

 Ducklings and Butterflies

-We provide lots of sensory and creative play including opportunities for listening to music, songs and stories.
+We provide lots of creative play including opportunities for listening to music, songs and stories.
 Whenever the weather allows, these rooms operate on a free-flow principle whereby the children can choose whether to play inside or outdoors and so explore a wide range of constantly changing toys and experiences.

 We have a dedicated baby sleep room, a milk kitchen and a nappy changing room to cater for your baby’s physical needs.

 During the initial settling in visit, our team consults with parents to establish wishes and preferences regarding their baby's routine so that staff are able to create a 'home from home' environment.

 Ducklings is the room which caters for the youngest children.
 We only ever have six babies at a time.
 When your child is toddling competently they will progress to the adjacent Butterflies room.
 Here lots of singing with actions and movement to foster language development and co-ordination is a key component of a day’s fun.